 The cost of long term nursing home care is out of reach for many.
 Therefore, it’s common for elders who need ongoing residential care to use Arizona State health insurance to help cover the cost.

-While this funding method may seem quite simple, this can change if the resident receives a settlement following a case of abuse or neglect.
+While this funding method may seem quite simple, this can change if the resident receives an abuse settlement following a case of abuse or neglect.

 You may be wondering if Arizona State health insurance can ask for a repayment should a family member receive a settlement.
 Or if there’s a limit to the amount your health insurance provider can ask for.
 This article seeks to clarify these answers for you.